 Everyone has their hot spots.
-Those places in our homes that have a lot of stuff.
-Kitchen cabinets, bedroom closets, dresser drawers are just a few of those areas that tend to have more things then there is room for.
-As you find items you no longer need simply get rid of them.
+Those places in our homes have a lot of stuff.
+Kitchen cabinets, bedroom closets, and dresser drawers are just a few of those areas that tend to have more things than there is room for.
+As you find items, you no longer need it is easy to get rid of them.

 What do you do when you are stuck?

 First is the maybe box.
-This is an old tip but it works so great that I love to use it with items that I am just not quite sure I want to get rid of.
-How it works is you have a box clearly labeled “MAYBE”.
-As you find things you might not want but you are not 100% sure, toss it into this box.
+This is an old tip, but it works so great that I love to use it with items that I am just not quite sure I want to get rid of.
+How it works is you have a box clearly labeled “MAYBE.”
+As you find things you might not want, but you are not 100% sure, toss them into this box.

-Once it is filled, shut it up and put a date on the outside for 3 months.
+Once it is filled, shut it up and put a date on the outside for three months.
 Remember to make a note either on your calendar or your phone so you do not forget.
-When 3 months is up, if you have not opened that box to grab what is inside you know you can remove it from your home without second-guessing it.
+When 3 months is up, if you have not opened that box to grab what is inside, you know you can remove it from your home without second-guessing it.

 Remember, don’t open the maybe box, just take it to the donation center and be done with it.

 Second is the $10 rule.
-This rule is a great way to give yourself permission to let something go.
+This rule is a great way to permit yourself to let something go.
 I hear all the time that donating clutter is such a waste of money, but I completely disagree.
-The money was spent when you purchased the item so there is no money to be wasted by giving it away.
-If, however, you are worried about possibly needing the item in the future and the thought of re-spending money to buy something you once owned is keeping you from decluttering then use the $10 rule.
+The money was spent when you purchased the item, so there is no money to be wasted by giving it away.
+If, however, you are worried about possibly needing the item in the future and the thought of re-spending money to buy something you once owned is keeping you from decluttering, then use the $10 rule.

 How it works.
-If you can replace an item for $10 or less then it is okay for you and your household budget, to give it away.
-The benefits of a clutter-free home is more valuable than the risk of having to replace an item you removed.
-If you feel $10 is too small of a threshold you can raise that number to $15 or even $20.
+If you can replace an item for $10 or less, then it is okay for you and your household budget to give it away.
+The benefits of a clutter-free home are more valuable than the risk of replacing an item you removed.
+If you feel $10 is too small of a threshold, you can raise that number to $15 or even $20.
 Only you know your clutter personality, so work with what you know so you are more successful at cleaning out.

-D/M Pro Tip: Only use this rule when you are not sure if you can remove an item.
-If you declutter your entire home with the $10 rule you may find yourself removing more than you should.
+D/M Pro Tip: Only use this rule when unsure if you can remove an item.
+If you declutter your entire home with the $10 rule, you may find yourself removing more than you should.

-This is by far the best advice I can give you when decluttering your home.
+This is the best advice I can give you when decluttering your home.

-For me I need a push, actually, a full-on two-handed in your face shove to keep my home free of stuff and clutter.
+For me, I need a push-a full-on two-handed in-your-face shove to keep my home free of stuff and clutter.
 For this reason, I love to keep donation boxes out in my home at all times.
 This visual reminder is there to keep my clutter in control so it never gets the better of me again.

 How it works.

-Simply place a few boxes in hot spots in your home.
-A closet, kitchen, craft room, or laundry room are a few spots that I like to have a box or bag.
+Place a few boxes in hot spots in your home.
+A closet, kitchen, craft room, or laundry room are a few spots where I like to have a box or bag.
 Keep the size small so it does not become clutter itself.
-Just a small bin in the corner or a bag on a doorknob will work surprisingly well.
+A small bin in the corner or a bag on a doorknob will work surprisingly well.

-No more overwhelm and stress and no more clutter taking over your home and your life.
-Keep it on your daily to-do list and always in the back of your mind and you will never EVER have to deal with a cluttered mess of a home again.
+No more overwhelm and stress and no more clutter taking over your home and life.
+Keep it on your daily to-do list and always in the back of your mind, and you will never EVER have to deal with a cluttered, messy home again.